-52 week period ended 29 December 2012 28 December 2013 (1) 27 December 2014 (in millions of £) EBITDA 33.8 52.0 69.7 Exceptional costs (non-finance) (a) Adjusted EBITDA 3.9 55.9
+52 week period ended

+28 December 2013 27 December 2014 (1) 26 December 2015

+(in millions of £)

+EBITDA 52.0 69.7 65.3

+Exceptional costs (non-finance)(a) 3.9 1.4 5.7

+Adjusted EBITDA 55.9 71.1 70.9

 (a) Our exceptional costs include certain transaction, restructuring and redundancy costs.
-Transaction costs consist of fees and expenses relating to our acquisition of Apex in 2014, and our acquisitions of UK Platforms and TecServ in 2013.
-Restructuring costs consist of the cost of "dark" stores which are closed branches awaiting disposal.
-These branches were mainly closed as part of restructuring and efficiency improvement programmes undertaken between 2004 and 2008.
+Transaction costs consist of fees and expenses relating to our acquisition of All Seasons Hire in 2015, our acquisition of Apex in 2014, and our acquisitions of UK Platforms and TecServ in 2013.
+Restructuring costs in 2015 consist of £5.3m in relation to the restructuring of the business and its operations.
+Of the £5.3m incurred in 2015, £2.0m related to onerous leases on non-trading stores, £1.8m related to set-up costs of the NDEC as we accelerated its development and £1.5m related to the cost reduction plan, principally redundancies.
+Non-trading stores which are awaiting disposal were mainly closed as part of restructuring and efficiency improvement programmes undertaken between 2004 and 2008.
 These costs are primarily made up of lease expenses, as well as upfront costs of lease surrenders where we have chosen to reduce the ongoing exposure under leases in exchange for an upfront termination payment.
 For more information on operating lease commitments related to our "dark" stores, see "Operating and financial review-Contractual obligations".
-Redundancy costs above do not include exceptional costs relating to our interest payable.
+Redundancy costs consist of severance and related costs associated with the rationalisation of our operations.
+EBITDA and exceptional costs above do not include exceptional costs relating to our interest payable.
 For more information on our exceptional costs, see note (4) of our financial statements included elsewhere in this annual report.